counteractive/incident-response-plan-template/playbooks/playbook-phishing.md

         * emails with links to external and unknown URLs
         * non-returnable or non-deliverable emails
         * any kind of notification of suspicious activity
-    1. Analyze the phishing message using a safe device to determine: `TODO: Specify tools and procedure`
+1. **Analyze the message** using a safe device to determine: `TODO: Specify tools and procedure`
     * **Do not** open messages on a device with access to sensitive data or credentials.
 The message may contain malware.
     * who received the message
     * who was targeted by the message (may be different than "successful" recipients)
     * email address of the sender
     * subject line
     * message body
     * attachments (**do not open attachments** except according to established procedures)
     * links, domains, and hostnames (**do not follow links** except according to established procedures)
     * email metadata including message headers (see below)
         * sender information from the 'from' field and the X-authenticated user header
         * all client and mail server IP addresses
     * note "quirks" or suspicious features
-    1. Analyze links and attachments `TODO: Specify tools and procedure`
+1. **Analyze links and attachments** `TODO: Specify tools and procedure`
     * use passive collection such as nslookup and whois to find IP addresses and registration information
     * find related domains using OSINT (_e.g._, [reverse whois](https://www.whoxy.com/reverse-whois/)) on email addresses and other registration data
     * submit links, attachments, and/or hashes to [VirusTotal](https://www.virustotal.com/gui/)
     * submit links, attachments, and/or hashes to a malware sandbox such as [Cuckoo](https://cuckoosandbox.org/), [Hybrid Analysis](https://www.hybrid-analysis.com/), [Joe Sandbox](https://www.joesecurity.org/), or [VMray](https://www.vmray.com/).
-    1. Categorize the type of phishing attack. `TODO: Customize categories and create additional playbooks for common or high-impact phishing types`
+1. Categorize the type of attack. `TODO: Customize categories and create additional playbooks for common or high-impact phishing types`
-    1. Determine the severity.
-Consider:
+1. **Determine the severity.** Consider:
     * whether public or personal safety is at risk
     * whether personal data (or other sensitive data) is at risk
     * any evidence of who is behind the attack
     * number of affected assets
     * preliminary business impact
     * whether services are affected
     * whether you are able to control/record critical systems

 `TODO: Expand investigation steps, including key questions and strategies, for phishing.`